anujnag/Live-Video-Multistreamer-With-Chat-Rooms/README.md

 # How To Run

+On one terminal:
+$ python server.py

+On other terminal:
 $ python client.py

-Video will be streamed on &lt;your-IP&gt;:5000 OR localhost:5000